neura-sx/neura-sx.github.io/BUILD_WIN64.md

 "888" is just a random number, it could  be anything e.g. "123" - it just needs to be a number (enclosed by double inverted commas), not text. *Please make sure you don't confuse line 133 with line 89 which looks the same but it's within the* `git_describe` *function.*

 #### Run CMake ####
-The purpose of CMake is to create a Visual Studio project for the BitShares source code.
+The purpose of CMake is to create a Visual Studio solution for the BitShares source code.
 Open a standard command prompt console and run the following commands:
 (`[Visual-Studio-Home]` *stands for Visual Studio 2015 home folder, e.g.* `C:\Program Files (x86)\Microsoft Visual Studio 14.0`)
 ```